Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

 Let us first consider the effect of homogeneous electric fields, which models setups where the non-linearities of the fields are suppressed.
 In realistic devices the top gate covers the wire rather symmetrically with respect to the $y$-direction.
 For this reason, the homogeneous electric field $E_x$ in the $x$-direction is zero and we will neglect it in the present analysis \footnote{The results presented in Sec.~\ref{Sec:Homogeneous_E} are qualitatively valid even in the presence of asymmetries that lead to a finite $E_x$.
 In particular, we find that the value of the spin-orbit velocity at $E_y=0$ is increased by $E_x$ and consequently the spin-orbit switch is pushed to higher values of $E_y$.}.

 In Fig.~\ref{fig:alpha_hom_E}, we show the results of a numerical analysis showing the dependence of the spin-orbit velocity on the dipole energy $eE_y L$ for the growth directions given in Fig.~\ref{fig:Geometry-finfet}b).
 These results are obtained by projecting the Hamiltonian~\eqref{eq:total-H} onto the first 200 orbital states in Eq.~\eqref{eq:sol-LaplEq} and using Eq.~\eqref{eq:SO-Exact}.
 We observe that the electric field strongly influences the spin-orbit field and it can increase it or decrease it depending on the orientation of the wire.
-In particular, for the DRA and the SA orientations, the spin-orbit field can be exactly switched off when the dipole energy $eE_yL$ becomes comparable to the confinement energy $\epsilon_c$.
+In particular, for the DRA and the SA, the spin-orbit field can be exactly switched off when the dipole energy $eE_yL$ becomes comparable to the confinement energy $\epsilon_c$.
+More precisely, the spin-orbit switch occurs at

+for the DRA and SA case, respectively.
+For realistic cross-section with sides of a few tens of nanometers, these electric fields are of the order $\text{V}/ \mu\text{m}$, easily reachable in state-of-the-art devices.
 For the DRA, the spin-orbit coupling is removed when the electric field is positive and the holes are pushed to the apex of the fin, while for the SA growth direction, a negative field is required and the holes are pushed to the bottom of the triangle.
 Consequently, the SA is convenient in SOI FinFETs, where the wire is separated from the substrate by an oxide and the hard-wall boundary condition is a good approximation also at the bottom of the fin.
 In contrast, the DRA can also be suitable in bulk FinFETs because the large positive electric field confines the hole wavefunction in the fin and suppresses the leakage of the wavefunction into the substrate.
-The spin-orbit interaction is completely removed at

-for the DRA and SA case, respectively.
-Note that the switching field scales as $1/L^3$ and for realistic cross-section with sides of a few tens of nanometers it is of the order $\text{V}/ \mu\text{m}$, easily reachable in state-of-the-art devices.
-For example, for the DRA and in a fin with side length $L=20$~nm, $E_\text{DRA}^{SW}$ corresponds to a dipole energy of $eE^{SW}_\text{DRA} L\approx 4.3$~meV.